Trauma-Team-International/Home/data/README.md

-# Ventilation and Pneumonia focused ICU Dataset

-A detailed overview of the dataset is provided below.
-The attempt has been to make the dataset as accessible as possible, and as relevant to coronavirus as possible.
-No such dataset have been previously available.
+# COVID-19 ICU Burden: what can we learn from available ICU data?

+The dataset have been made to be as highly relevant to COVID-19 related ICU capacity problem that currently threatens healthcare systems all over the world.
+Full description of the dataset is provide [below](#overview).

 <img width="300px" src="https://raw.githubusercontent.com/autonomio/trauma-team-international/master/assets/ICU.png">

+An attempt has been to provide the dataset in a format as accessible and clearly document as possible.

 ## Dataset Themes